r-pufky/docs/virtualization/hypervisors/kvm/README.md

 Moving KVM Storage Pool
 -----------------------
-The default image location makes sense for linux (/var), but not for servers centralizing data to storage pools.
+The default image storage location makes sense for linux (/var), but not for servers centralizing data to storage pools.

 Dump Disk Image Pool
 ```bash